RULE NO. 2: Duties of the Officials

 - If the game clock has been stopped and the ball is put in play by a throw-in, the game clock and the 24-second clock shall be started when the ball is legally touched by any player on the court.
 The starting of the game clock and the 24-second clock will be under the control of the official timer.

 - During an unsuccessful free throw attempt, the game clock will be started when the ball is legally The 24-second clock will be started when player possession of the ball is obtained.

-- For a charged timeout, the timer shall start the Time-out Clock when signaled by an official and play will not resume until the Time-out Clock has expired.
+- For a charged timeout, the timer shall start the Time-out Clock immediately after an official signals for a timeout and play will not resume until the Time-out Clock has expired.